damies13/rfswarm/Doc/rfswarm_reporter.md

 ##### Data Graph Metric
 > ![Image](Images/MacOS_Reporter_v1.0.0_DataGraph_Metric.png)

-**Number value** - All metrics are stored in the results database as strings, if you want rfswarm Reporter to treat the metric value as a numeric check this check box
+**Number value** - All metrics are stored in the results database as strings, if you want rfswarm Reporter to treat the metric value as a numeric check this checkbox

 **Metric Type** - This option list is auto generated based on the metric types in the results, the types, Agent, Scenario and Summary will always be in the list as these are created by rfswarm Manager, Other custom types you add will also show here.
 > ![Image](Images/MacOS_Reporter_v1.0.0_DataGraph_Metric_Type.png)